 OK, STOP.
 If you run a business, how big a number is 26%?
 It might sound small to some Harvard Business Review bloggers, but let’s imagine that you actually run a store, and out of every 4 people who walk in, at least 1 checks their phone for the price elsewhere.
 If you’re a teacher, imagine that 1 out of 4 students checks their phone for what’s happening at other schools while you’re teaching.
 Imagine that you’re dating, and 1 out of 4 of your dates checks their phone mid-date for other options.
 How does that make you feel?
 Pretty damn cheap right?

-Now forget feelings — we’ve all got ironclad hearts in 2013 — let’s talk MONEY.
+Now forget feelings — we’ve all got ironclad hearts in the 21st Century — let’s talk MONEY.
 Let’s say 26% of those people in your store check out your competition, and let’s say 1/2 stick with you.
 Cool… but after wasting your time, the other half purchases elsewhere.
 If you’re a business, what does a 13% loss in revenue do to you?
 If you’re a worker, what would a 13% paycut do to your life?
 If you’re a large public corporation, losing 13% of your sales drives your stock so low you’re looking up to earthworms.
-If you run a small business (like my father does), losing 13% of your sales may mean going out of business entirely.
+If you run a small business (like my father did), losing 13% of your sales may mean going out of business entirely.
 And if you’re a country, losing 13% of your GDP means you’re in a DEPRESSION.

 So 26% of shoppers regularly showrooming is “overrated”?

 We’re still in an economy where every sale matters.
 Look through the rest of Harvard Business Review, and you’ll likely find other articles claiming that every customer matters, especially when individual customers today can obliterate you using the power of social media.
 (That’s not true, but hey, they’re saying it.)

 And we’re not supposed to worry about 26% of our customers using our stores as showrooms for online competitors?